|

 to his/her remarks about your performance.
 Logical approach, right?!

-friends.
-Practice in a group
+with friends.
+Practice in a

-of three to four friends.
+group of three to four friends.
 Choose them carefully.
 Choose who is

 willing to criticize you and open to listen to yours too.
 Think